1. CINEMORE

 For Scott, who decided to direct the film himself, the most difficult task was casting Thelma and Louise.
 When casting, we considered not only the actresses' individual acting ability, but also the compatibility of the actresses when acting together.

-Popular actresses were considered one after another, with Jodie Foster, Meryl Streep, and Goldie Hawn also being considered.
-First, Geena Davis, who won the Academy Award for Best Supporting Actress for `` The Accidental Traveler '' (1988), was chosen to play Thelma, followed by Susan Sarandon.
-She was one of Hollywood's leading actresses at the time, winning the Academy Award for Best Actress for her role in `` Dead Man Walking '' (1995).
-It seems that the two were close in their personal lives as well, and the casting was such that their close friendship could be felt on screen.
+Popular actresses were nominated one after another, with Jodie Foster, Meryl Streep, and Goldie Hawn also being considered.
+First, Geena Davis, who had won the Academy Award for Best Supporting Actress for The Accidental Tourist (1988), was chosen to play Thelma, and then Susan Sarandon was chosen.
+She was one of Hollywood's leading actresses at the time, and had won the Academy Award for Best Actress for Dead Man Walking (1995).
+The two were apparently close in A Very Private Affair, and their friendship was apparent on screen in this casting.

 Director Scott is by no means a self-righteous type of director, and values collaboration with actors.
 In this film, he created his own scenes while talking with the two actresses, and the actresses agreed with his approach, so the film was made in a collaborative manner.